All Episodes

 So you can see there's going to be a blow that the Indians are going to incur.

-But I think that's just a hiccup in the relationship, Dave, and I'll explain why.
+But I think that's just a hiccup in the relationship, Dave.

-Even though there has been, secondly, a relaxation in tensions between China and India, there are still really deep, profound problems and intense security competition between China and India, and that's not going to go away any time soon.
+Even though there's been, secondly, a relaxation in tensions between China and India, there's still really deep, profound problems and intense security competition between China and India.

-So India still wants to have a good security relationship with the United States, despite the tariff issue.
+So India still wants to have a good security relationship with the United States despite the tariffs issue.

 And that's because China is a major threat, the major military threat to India.

-And we want to keep in mind that China also backed Pakistan.
+And we want to keep in mind that China also backs Pakistan and Pakistan and India.

-And Pakistan and India, if you remember, Dave, in April and May of this year had a clash, a pretty sharp clash, which President Trump deescalated, which had he not, it might have escalated into a conventional war or, heaven forbid, a nuclear exchange between those countries.
+If you remember, Dave, in April and May of this year, had a clash, a pretty sharp clash, which President Trump de-escalated, which had he not, it might have escalated into a conventional war or heaven forbid, a nuclear exchange between those countries.

 dave brat